-I’ve personally been in Abu Dhabi three times, and each visit does not disappoint, but of course, that’s because I’m often visiting to see my sister’s family who are expats from Finland.
+I’ve personally been to Abu Dhabi three times, and each visit does not disappoint.
+Many places to see in Abu Dhabi, but of course, that’s because I’m often visiting to see my sister’s family who is ex-pats from Finland.
 They always find time to show me around the city and introduce me to a lifestyle rather new to me – the life of luxury.

 Despite living a somewhat minimalistic life in the Nordics, I’m not going to lie about the fact that I did enjoy having a little luxury in my life from time to time.
 Thus visiting my family in Abu Dhabi is indeed a rare treat to feed my need to experience life a little bit on the high end.

 Mind you, my wallet did not enjoy this little pursuit, but life is short to be a cheapskate forever.
 So when I was offered to have two lobsters and a steak for dinner, I set a reminder for myself to cry a little when I get back home to Finland.